-If you have lost teeth, or you have teeth that are loose and failing, then dental implants can often provide the longest lasting and surprisingly the most cost-effective solution.
+If you have lost teeth, or you have teeth that are loose and failing, then dental implants can often provide the longest lasting & surprisingly the most cost-effective solution.

-Staff at the implant clinic where I will be receiving treatment have kindly offered to give Free Advice for readers of my blog who are considering implants by asking a dentist who places implants any question that they may have, or to ask for an estimate.
+Staff at the implant clinics which we represent are available give Free Advice for individuals who are considering implants by asking a dentist who places implants any question that they may have, or to ask for an estimate.

 What are Dental implants?
 Implants are precision manufactured threaded posts that are placed into the jawbone as a replacement for the root of the tooth that has been lost.